movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 Note that [safety-2] does hold if the relayer is down for more than $maxRelayerDelay$, or the timelocks are not set correctly.

+### Bridge L2 to L1

+The only difference between L1 to L2 is the way assets are created/destroyed.
+However, the formal model abstracts away this difference and the same properties hold for the L2 to L1 bridge.

 <!--

   All proposals must contain a section that discusses the various aspects of verification pertinent to the introduced changes.
 This section should address: